RV Winterizing Basics

 Drain The Water Heater

 It is imperative to drain the water heater as part of your RV winterizing process.
 It is very messy and expensive should the water in the heater freeze and expand.
-You take the change of having fittings and pipes burst as well as damage to the water heater itself.
+You take the chance of having fittings and pipes burst as well as damage to the water heater itself.
 The process of draining the tank is a simple one.

 Once you pull the panel off, you will find a drain plug towards the bottom of the tank.
 Using a wrench or socket remove the plug and allow all of the water to drain from the tank.
 If your water heater has a steel tank, your plug will also have an anode rod attached to it.
 This is a great time to inspect the rod to see if you will need a new one for next year.
 Some folks will screw the entire assembly back into the tank while others use a separate plug altogether.

 Your next step is to bypass the water heater.
 Most RVs and coaches can bypass the water heater using valves.
 If yours does not have this functionality, then the air pressure method may be better suited for your situation.